ResEng-OpenFOAM/assignment-03-openfoam-simulation-in-nutshell/README.md

 > May be a factor of 0.1 was a bit of a stretch in this case, but you get the point.

 ### The problematic div(phi, T) term.

+Now get back to the 9-cells case, and set U = (0 0 0) to fallback to a pure diffusion case; where the theoretical profile of **T** is linear: `T(x) = 1-10x/9`

+1. Run the solver.
+How the errors look in this case?
+2. From the previous question, we conclude the divergence term is introducing some instablities.
+So, set U = (0.03 0 0) again and let's change the `div` scheme for that specific term a couple of times and see what happens.
+   Which of the following schemes is the **least** accurate in this case:
+     - `Gauss linear`
+     - `Gauss upwind`
+     - `Gauss vanLeer` (A TVD scheme)

+> Replace "linear" with "anything" in `Gauss linear;` and run the solver
+> to get a list of available schemes.

+`upwind` is known for its "stability", which causes the loss of accuracy: It's a tradeoff!
+That's why It's always recommended to start with `upwind` for div. terms, then improve on things one the case is running file.
+Let's now challenge its stability:

+The most "correct" way to evaluate a solver's stability from a practical point of view is to get back to GaussSeidel with 40 iterations and `maxIter 1` settings;
+and then plot T values over the domain at each timestep (easy enough with ParaView).